luisdalmolin/laravel-zenvia-channel/README.md

 ### Routing a message

-You can either send the notification by providing with the chat id of the recipient to the to($chatId) method like shown in the above example or add a routeNotificationForTelegram() method in your notifiable model:
+You can either send the notification by providing with the chat id of the recipient to the to($phone) method like shown in the above example or add a routeNotificationForZenvia() method in your notifiable model:

 ```php
 ...